Duane J. Roth

-Duane J. Roth (November 24, 1949 – August 3, 2013) was chief executive officer and member of the board of CONNECT.
+Duane J. Roth (November 24, 1949 – August 3, 2013) was chief executive officer of CONNECT.
 He graduated from Iowa Wesleyan College.

 Career

-Before working with CONNECT, Roth founded Alliance Pharmaceutical Corp, where he served as chief executive officer and chairman of the board.
+Before working with CONNECT, Roth founded Alliance Pharmaceutical Corp, where he was chief executive officer and chairman of the board.
 Before a founder of Alliance Pharmaceutical, Roth held management positions at Wyeth and Johnson & Johnson.

-Service on advisory committees and boards
+Advisory committees and boards

-Roth has served as a member of the board of directors of the Biotechnology Industry Organization, BIOCOM, the California Healthcare Institute, and SAIC-Frederick, Inc. Roth served on boards of the University of California, including the President’s Board on Science and Innovation, the California Institute for Telecommunications and Information Technology, the UCSD Sulpizio Cardiovascular Center, the UCSD Foundation board of directors, the UCSD Health Sciences advisory board, and the Industry Dean’s Advisory Board of the Skaggs School of Pharmacy and Pharmaceutical Sciences.
+Roth has been as a member of the board of directors of the Biotechnology Industry Organization, BIOCOM, the California Healthcare Institute, and SAIC-Frederick, Inc. Roth was on boards of the University of California, including the President’s Board on Science and Innovation, the California Institute for Telecommunications and Information Technology, the UCSD Sulpizio Cardiovascular Center, the UCSD Foundation board of directors, the UCSD Health Sciences advisory board, and the Industry Dean’s Advisory Board of the Skaggs School of Pharmacy and Pharmaceutical Sciences.
 Roth is chairman of the Founders Circle of the UC San Diego Preuss Charter School.
-He also served on the board of SDSU College of Business as well as the advisory boards of SDSU Sciences & Engineering.
+He also was on the board of SDSU College of Business as well as the advisory boards of SDSU Sciences & Engineering.